AatishAether/SeniorDesign/README.md

 in static images to under a hundred megabytes.  <br>

 &emsp; Considerations: <br>
 &emsp;&emsp; 1.
-Using a neural network as described above leads us to investigate how we could incorporate the time factor into our training set so as to be able to capture sequences of gestures.
+Using a neural network as described above leads us to investigate how we could incorporate the time factor into our training set so as to be able to capture sequences of gestures. <br>
 &emsp;&emsp; 2.
-We would take into consideration the possibility of analyzing the training set and input data using non Euclidean rules, similar to DTW, in the hopes of improving our network.
+We would take into consideration the possibility of analyzing the training set and input data using non Euclidean rules, similar to DTW, in the hopes of improving our network. <br>